heshinth/tidyfile/README.md

 5. Push your changes to your forked repository.
 6. Create a pull request to the main repository.

+## Future Plans

+- [ ] Ability to export categorized files as Markdown, JSON and CSV formats.
+- [ ] Custom Categories: Allow users to define their own file categories and extensions.
+- [ ] Recursive Sorting: Add an option to sort files in subdirectories recursively.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact